2020 House of Delegates Meeting Summary

 - Revising Article IV Members

-- Language under Section 4.2 and members eligibility for CSA participation
+- Language under Section 4.2 and members eligibility for CA participation

 - Changing the number of member types in Section 4.3 from five to two: Professional and Student.